-Performance MeasuresService Level Agreement work is monitored and reports generated to reflect monitoring outcomes.
-Performance Measures Disabled / stroller access is provided into appropriate areas of community land.
+Performance Measures Service Level Agreement work is monitored and reports generated to reflect monitoring outcomes.
+Performance Measures • Disabled / stroller access is provided into appropriate areas of community rains.
 Requirements of the Disability Discrimination Act and Anti-Discrimination Act are met as resources and conditions allow.
 Equity of access is considered when an opportunity arises to review allocation of use of Council facilities.
-Opportunities to satisfy recreation needs are taken when reviewing allocation of Council facilities Time Frame O Time Frame . ≥ o ω 0 Mgt Team MPL PAT) / (PSU) Mgt Team HSC HSC ActionWork will be monitored to assess compliance with requirements specified in the Service Level Agreement.
-Action Address unsuitable access, providing access paths where appropriate and as finances allow.
+Opportunities to satisfy recreation needs are taken when reviewing allocation of Council facilities Time 0 Time Frame Σ 0 σ 0 Mgt Mgt Team HSC HSC Action Work will be monitored to assess compliance with requirements specified in the Service Level Agreement.
+Action Address unsuitable access, providing access patits where appropriate and as finances allow.
 Satisfy the requirements of the Disability Discrimination Act 1992 and the Anti-Discrimination Act 1977.
 Where parking areas are provided for the community on community land, provide appropriate number of parking spaces in accordance with the requirements of the Access and Mobility DCP, to allow access for users with disabilities.
 Reserves and Facilities Consider historical use when assessing facilities for allocation.
 When opportunities arise to review allocation of facilities, weighting is to be given to groups with female, disabled, non-English speaking background and other membership bases.
 When opportunities to redistribute allocation of Council facilities arise, the principle of satisfying the greatest demonstrated recreation or leisure need.
 Implement relevant findings of the Leisure Strategic Plan 2003.
 Management Statement Monitoring requirements will comply with those specified in Service Level Agreements.
-1.2 Equity and Access Management Statement 1.2A Disabled / Stroller Access Provide access for disabled users and strollers onto community land where possible.
-1.2B Equity of Access to Council Reserves and Facilities Strive to provide equal opportunity of access to all sectors of the community. allocation of facilities, we to groups with female, dispeasing background and bases.
+1.2 Equity and Access Management Statement 1.2A Disabled / Stroller Access Provide access for disabled users where possible.
+1.2B Equity of Access to Council Reserves and Facilities Strive to provide equal opportunity of access to all sectors of the community.
 Recognise the role of community sports clubs in using Council facilities to operate sport.

 Performance Measures The support of agencies able to assist the homeless where conflicts between park users and unauthorised campers occur.
 Parks are patrolled as resources allow, discouraging unauthorised camping in reserves.
-Time Frame 0 0 Mgt Team HSC MEHP/ MPL Action Council will enlist appropriate support services to assist in providing alternative accommodation for homeless people in public reserves when complaints arise.
+Time Frame 0 0 Mgt Team HSC MEHP/ Action Council will enlist appropriate support services to assist in providing alternative accommodation for homeless people in public reserves when complaints arise.
 Rangers and Parks maintenance staff will patrol parks to discourage or prevent people from unauthorised camping in public reserves.
 Management Statement 1.2C Unauthorised Camping Council recognises that all people should have access to private or public housing which meets their individual needs, and that all people have a right to enjoy public reserves for activities that do not impact on other users' enjoyment.
 People will be encouraged not to camp in public reserves unless in designated camping areas or otherwise use public reserves in ways that impact on access by other users.